Home → Students → SSL

 SSL: Promotes Responsible Action.

-- Verification of service performed during the first semester can be turned in throughout the semester but the deadline for turning in documentation to the SSL coordinator of service performed during the first semester is the first Friday in January.
-(This year, January 5, 2018.)
+- Verification of service performed during the summer and first semester can be turned in throughout the semester but the deadline for turning in documentation to the SSL coordinator of service performed during the summer and first semester is the first Friday in January.
+(This year, January 4, 2019.)

-- Verification of service performed during the second semester can be turned in throughout the semester but the deadline for turning in documentation to the SSL coordinator of service performed during the second semester is the first Friday in June.
-(This year, June 1, 2018)
+- Verification of service performed during the summer, first semester, and second semester can be turned in throughout the semester but the deadline for turning in documentation to the SSL coordinator of service performed during the summer, first semester, and second semester is the first Friday in June.
+(This year, June 7, 2019)

 - Students find meaningful service-learning opportunities that result from direct action with recipients.
 Activities such as serving food at a soup kitchen, tutoring a child in reading or math, and playing the piano for residents of a hospital are examples of direct action.